-Tableau comes with a superstore dataset as a default when you first install the software.
+Tableau comes with a superstore dataset as a default when installing the software.
 It allows you to conduct research using this data set.

 This data visualization technology assists its users in generating better designs, methods, and data arrangement strategies.

-Once you’ve chosen a date range and location, you’ll be able to begin using Sample Superstore.
+Once you’ve chosen a date range and location, you can use Sample Superstore.

 A prescriptive dashboard is available, as well as a descriptive one.